 How To Open A House Trap Properly And Safely

 - Whenever possible make sure the public sewer is not backed up prior to opening a house trap.
 If a public or NYC sewer is backed up and a house trap is opened is could be disastrous.
 The public or NYC sewer will then drain out of your house drain and fill your premises with raw sewage.
 This can potentially cause extensive damage with severe health ramifications.

 - Always open the “street side” plug first.
-That way if there is a trap stoppage the back up will flow over the opened plug and out to the street when the “house side” plug is opened.
+That way if there is a trap stoppage, the back up can flow over the opened plug.
+It will then flow out to the street when the “house side” plug is opened.
 If the “house side” plug is opened first and there is a stoppage the backed up waste water will have no means to escape and will fill up your sewer pit or dump on your floor.